Want to become a memory champion?

 Competition can encourage you to function at your absolute highest level.

-To help you understand exactly why and how anyone can learn so much from joining a memory competition, today’s guest is James Gerwing.
+To help you understand exactly why and how anyone in their later years can success with memory skills, today’s guest is 2019 Canadian Memory Champion, James Gerwing.

 Even better: I just won the 2019 Canadian Memory Championships (AND the first ever pan-provincial championship).
 Thanks for your input.